-- Credentials for the CPM root user - The time zone for the server - Whether to create a new CPM data volume, or attach an existing one (from a previous CPM server) - The port the web server will listen on.
+- Credentials for the CPM root user - The time zone for the server - Whether to create a new CPM data volume, or attach an existing one (from a previous CPM server) - Proxy settings: configure proxy settings in case CPM server needs to connect to the Internet via a proxy.
+These settings will also apply to the main application. - The port the web server will listen on.
 The default is 443. - Whether to upload an SSL certificate and private key for the CPM server to use.
 If you provide a certificate you need to provide a key as well.
 The private key must not be protected by a passphrase, or the application will not work. - Register the AWS account with N2W Software this is mandatory only for free trials but recommended to all users.
-I will allow us to provide quicker and better support.
+It will allow us to provide quicker and better support.
 This information will not be shared with anyone.

 Furthermore, for the configuration process to work, as well as for normal CPM operations, CPM needs to have outbound connectivity to the Internet, for the HTTPS protocol.
-Assuming the CPM server was launched in a VPC, it either needs to have a public IP, an Elastic IP attached to it, or it needs connectivity via a NAT setup or Internet Gateway.
-If you get an unexplained error during configuration, it may be because of a connectivity issue.
+Assuming the CPM server was launched in a VPC, it either needs to have a public IP, an Elastic IP attached to it, or it needs connectivity via a NAT setup, Internet Gateway or HTTP proxy.
 If such an issue happens, please check that the instance has Internet connectivity, that the DNS is configured properly and that the security group allow outbound connections for port 443 (HTTPS).